school510587/BrlIMEHelper/readme.md

 ### Version 1.2
 * Allow users to ignore all non-braille keys during braille keyboard simulation in alphanumeric mode.
-* Add "Keyboard Mapping" option corresponding to the keyboard mapping option of 微軟注音 IME.
+* Add "Keyboard Mapping" option corresponding to the keyboard mapping option of Microsoft Phonetic IME.
 * Allow braille input of rhymes with ⡼ prefix.

 ### Version 2.0